 Where to Store Food Processor Blades

-4. Store them on a magnetic knife strip.
+Put them on a magnetic knife strip.

 Ever since we read about Regina's ingenious solution for storing food processor blades, we haven't found anything better.
 She needed to contain them somehow, but didn't want blades floating around in a drawer or cabinet.
 Her solution?
 Install a magnetic knife strip in the back of the cabinet to hold all the blades and chopping discs.
 So great.

-5. Store them upright in a pan organizer rack.
+Organize them upright in a pan organizer rack.

 You may want to rethink the wire organizer holding your pans and pot lids — or at least think about getting another one — because it makes an excellent spot to store food processor blades.
 There's no worry you're going to accidentally cut yourself with each blade nestled neatly into its slot.
+We found this over at HGTV.

 Do you have any tips or storage tricks for storing your appliance attachments and parts?